-As an associate dean at Johnson (1992-2003), Hostetler oversaw all public and custom executive programs.
-In addition, he oversaw the launch of Johnson's Executive MBA program and served on the committee that developed the Cornell/Queen's MBA Program.
+As associate dean at the Johnson School from1992-2003, he had P&L responsibilities for managing all public and custom executive programs.
+In addition, he launched and managed the Johnson School's Executive MBA program during its first two years of operation and served on the committee that developed the Cornell-Queen's EMBA Program.

-Prior to joining Cornell University, Hostetler was assistant dean for executive education at the Fuqua School of Business, Duke University.
-His prior experiences also include positions with St. Mary's Medical Center, the University of Tennessee, and the governor of Kentucky.
-Hostetler is active in the development of global executive education through the University Consortium for Executive Education (UNICON) and the International Consortium for Executive Development Research (ICEDR).
-He is an emeritus trustee of UNICON.
+Prior to joining Cornell University, Mr. Hostetler was assistant dean for executive education at the Fuqua School of Business, Duke University.
+His prior experience also includes positions with St. Mary's Medical Center, the University of Tennessee, and the Office of the Governor of Kentucky.
+Mr. Hostetler is an emeritus trustee of the International University Consortium for Executive Education.

 - NBA 5150 - Leadership Theory and Practice